I recently repaired and serviced this monster Musical Fidelity NuVista M3 integrated amplifier. Come and take a look inside.

 In terms of other design elements, the amplifier uses Sanken SAP15 Darlington output devices.
-Each unit consists of two bipolar transistors, a diode and an emitter resistor in a high-gain configuration that reduces the number of components needed in the drive circuitry.
-These devices are no longer available though and hard to match due to their inconsistently high gain.
-If this thing blows up, it could be a pain to fix now…
+Each unit consists of two bipolar transistors, a diode and an emitter resistor in a high-gain configuration.
+This reduces the number of components needed in the drive circuitry but creates its own issues.

 Power Output: 250 watts per channel into 8 Ohms

 THD: (Typically) < 0.003% at 1kHz (‘A’ weighted)

 Frequency response: (Typically) 20Hz – 60kHz +0.25 / -3dB

 S/N Ratio: (line) (Typically) 102dB ‘A’ weighted

 S/N Ratio: (MM) (Typically) 83dB ‘A’ weighted